Portrait of a Seated Woman

 - © Norton Simon Art Foundation

-Having trained in an academic setting at the Imperial Academy of Arts in Saint Petersburg, Boris Grigoriev nevertheless incorporated much of the lessons of the early-twentieth-century European avant-garde.
-He lived in Paris from 1912 to 1913 and was extremely well traveled, living in Germany, France, the United States and South America before settling in the south of France in 1927.
-Throughout his travels, Grigoriev was dedicated to capturing faces, and he is best known for multiple series of paintings exploring the Russian peasantry and their fraught relationship with a newly industrialized world.
-This portrait, on the other hand, is one of many completed by Grigoriev reflecting the other side of that development.
-Here, a refined and sophisticated modernity is made apparent through the geometry of the sitter’s cut-out yellow blouse, cocktail rings and black-lacquer earrings and the flair of her leopard-print blanket.
-The sitter’s reclining position on her chaise, coupled with a single tulip stem, signal some traditional motifs of the genre.
+Although he trained in an academic setting at the Imperial Academy of Arts in Saint Petersburg, Boris Grigoriev incorporated many of the lessons of the early-twentieth-century European avant-garde into his work.
+He lived in Paris in 1912–13 and he was extremely well traveled, spending time in Germany, France, the United States, and South America before settling in the south of France in 1927.
+Throughout his sojourns, Grigoriev was dedicated to representing the people he encountered, and he is best known for a series of paintings that depict the Russian peasantry and their fraught relationship with a newly industrialized world.
+This portrait, on the other hand, reflects quite a different social milieu.
+Here, a refined and sophisticated modernity is conveyed through the crisp geometry of the sitter’s cut-out blouse, her stylish coiffure and cocktail rings, and the opulent leopard-print blanket.
+By posing the unidentified woman on a balcony with a single tulip stem in her lap, Grigoriev offers a nod to traditional formats and motifs in female portraiture.

 (sale, London, Sotheby’s, 1 May 1987, lot 94, to);